Why has the Policy Lab Digital, Work & Society been established?

 Negotiate, develop, network

 This is where the Policy Lab Digital, Work & Society comes into play.
-As an academically-oriented, interdisciplinary organisational unit within the Federal Ministry of Labour and Social Affairs, its task is to bring together expert analyses of trends and developments in strategically targeted forecasts for all processes relevant to labour and social policy and thus develop an overall picture of the situation.
-It will bring together internal and external perspectives and promote the required networking in close cooperation with academia, those people involved at a practical level and social partners.
+As an academically oriented, interdisciplinary organisational unit within the Federal Ministry of Labour and Social Affairs, its task is to bring together expert analyses of trends and developments in strategically targeted forecasts for all processes relevant to labour and social policy and thus develop an overall picture of the situation. its self-image is such that It brings internal and external perspectives together and networks with academia, those involved at a praxislevel and social partners.

 Acting for a socially responsible digital labour market